IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Education
-States must educate the population and state officials about men's human rights.

-State officials are responsible for enacting the State's human rights obligations and therefore, must know the obligations to men and boys.
+States must educate the population and state officials about men's human rights.[^33] State officials are responsible for enacting the State's human rights obligations and therefore, must know the obligations to men and boys.

->  These steps include ... the **education of the population and of State officials in human rights**[^33]
+##### Awareness raising

 > - To conduct human rights education and training programmes for judges and public officials
 > - To conduct awareness-raising and training programmes on equality for workers involved in the realization of economic, social and cultural rights at the grass-roots level